Windpark Noordoostpolder: Westermeerwind

 The Westermeerwind wind farm is a near-shore facility off the coast of the municipality of Noordoostpolder.
 A total of 48 wind turbines of type Siemens 3.0DD-108 (capacity of 3 MW each) have been placed in water depths of 3–7 meters.
 The combined capacity of the turbines is 144 MW.
 Construction of the offshore work began in 2014, with commissioning carried out in two phases in 2015 and 2016.

 NOP Agrowind

 The majority of the onshore wind turbines are operated by NOP Agrowind.
 There are 26 wind turbines of type Enercon E-126, which have a nominal output of 7.5 MW each.
 The combined capacity of the turbines is 195 MW.
-Each turbine is next to the Westermeerdijk (Western Sea Dike) or the Noordermeerdijk (Northern Sea Dike) in close proximity to the near-shore turbines.
+Each turbine is next to the Westermeerdijk (Western Sea Dike) or the Noordermeerdijk (Northern Sea Dike) close to the near-shore turbines.
 The first turbine was commissioned in August 2014 and the wind farm was completed in 2016.